 Tickets to Arguendo start at $35 and can be purchased here.

 See Woolly shows with your friends: A group of 10 or more can purchase tickets as low as $32, with no fees!
+Book soon, prices for Arguendo will rise on April 1!
 Learn more by visiting the Group Discounts page!

 Other Woolly ticket offers include: